eschnou/opengpa-frontend/README.md

 The following environment variables can be configured.
 See app.config.ts for details.

 - VITE_SIGNUP_ENABLED default to "true" - is the signup form available
-- VITE_REQUIRE_INVITE_CODE default to "true" - ask for invites code (should be enforce on backend)
+- VITE_REQUIRE_INVITE_CODE default to "false" - ask for invites code (should also be enforced on backend)
 - VITE_API_URL defaults to "http://localhost:3000" - the backend API URL

 # License